-Upon successful completion, "Honors in Research" will be noted on transcripts and a certificate will be awarded at the student's diploma ceremony.
+Upon successful completion, "Honors in Research" will be noted on transcripts, and a certificate will be awarded at the student's diploma ceremony.

 Planning the Senior Thesis

-Data collected from other institutions outside of the university may be used to support a portion of the thesis; however, all facts and figures reported as results in the thesis must be derived by the candidate, and must be part of the collaboration with their research mentor or a teaching faculty member at Rochester who is overseeing the writing of the student's thesis.
+Data collected from other institutions outside of the University may be used to support a portion of the thesis; however, all facts and figures reported as results in the thesis must be derived by the candidate and must be part of the collaboration with their research mentor or a teaching faculty member at Rochester who is overseeing the writing of the student's thesis.

 Once the major advisor has approved the committee names, the candidates will need to invite the faculty to serve and coordinate a mutually agreeable date, time, and location for the defense.
-The thesis defenses must be completed and the results communicated to the UPBM office in writing by the end of the first week in May.
+Finally, the thesis defenses must be completed and the results communicated to the UPBM office in writing by the end of the first week in May.